rust-lang/blog.rust-lang.org/_posts/2017-07-14-Rust-Roadmap-Update.md

 [compiler]: https://internals.rust-lang.org/t/compiler-team-making-it-easer-to-contribute-to-rustc/5345
 [newteams]: https://internals.rust-lang.org/t/announcing-the-infrastructure-cargo-and-dev-tools-teams-disbanding-the-tools-team/5256

+### Areas of Exploration

+In addition to the main roadmap items, the roadmap RFC called out two "areas of exploration".
+These are areas with strong potential for Rust that are still in a more exploratory phase.

-### Embedded Rust initiative
+#### Embedded Rust initiative

-Although is it not an official Roadmap item, we also want to highlight the progress around the embedded Rust ecosystem, which continues to grow.
+The embedded Rust ecosystem continues to grow.
 A bare metal concurrency [framework] for Cortex-M microcontrollers geared towards [robotics] and [control] systems has been recently developed.
-And [Tock], an embedded OS that also targets Cortex-M microcontrollers, has been making progress towards pure [Rust userland applications][libtock] and continues growing [its driver support][tock-blog].
+And [Tock], an embedded OS that also targets Cortex-M microcontrollers, has been making progress towards pure
+[Rust userland applications][libtock] and continues growing [its driver support][tock-blog].